parttimenerd/jfr-query-experiments/README.md

 It's essentially a standalone version of the `jfr view` command, based, currently, on the [JDK 21](https://github.com/openjdk/jdk21u) code.

-And it has a web mode to easily test JFR queries:
+And it has a (highly experimental) web mode to easily test JFR queries:

 ```shell
 java -jar target/query.jar web